- Hospice Services

 When asked why she volunteered to serve on the Hospice of Helping Hands’ Board of Directors, Steinhurst replied, “I have been active in the community for many years.
 I came to a point in my life where my children were primarily grown and I wasn’t as active in their sport groups and activities.
 This was a new way to meet new people and reinvest in the community that I have lived in my entire life.”

-Christine Juarez, Secretary
+Christine Juarez, Vice President

 Juarez proudly joined the Hospice of Helping Hands’ Board of Directors in July 2011.
 As a West Branch native, Attorney Christine Juarez graduated from Ogemaw Heights High School.
 She then attended the University of Michigan and completed law school at the University of Southern California.
 Juarez practiced law for 10 years before opening her own practice, Juarez & Juarez, P.C., in 2005 with her husband in West Branch.